cuba-platform/ldap-addon/README.md

 ![Enabling Scheduling](img/enabling-scheduling.png)

-Once the scheduled tasks are created and scheduling is enabled, the system will check user sessions once in a specified period of time.
+After you have created the scheduled tasks and enabled scheduling, the system will check user sessions once in the specified period of time.

-If there are any changes related to access groups, user roles or user status (i.e. activation/deactivation), the system will show a notification that the current session is about to expire and, after a configured period, the user session will be killed.
+If there are any changes related to access groups, user roles or user status (i.e. activation/deactivation), the system shows the notification that the current session is about to expire and terminates it once the time threshold is passed.

-If user details change on the LDAP server side, CUBA user details will be updated as well.
+If user details change on the LDAP server side, the component updates CUBA user details as well.

 # EventListeners to Interact with LDAP Add-on Events

-In order to make your application react to events related to the LDAP component, you can register the `@Component` methods as event listeners using the `@EventListener` annotation.
+In order to make your application react to the events related to the LDAP component, register the `@Component` methods as event listeners using the `@EventListener` annotation.
 The example of how to configure an event listener is given below:

 ```java